Kansas City – More than just a Sleepy Mid-Western City

 The Frenchmen Connection

 The first person to explore the area was a Frenchman on the run from authorities in the early 1700’s.
 His name was Étienne de Veniard, Sieur de Bourgmont and his wife was Native American.
-Bourgmont fled to the area that will become Kansas City after abandoning his command post at Fort Detroit following an Indian attack.
+Bourgmont fled to the area that will become Kansas City after abandoning his command post at Fort Detroit following an attack by Native Americans.
 He documented his travels on the Missouri and Platte rivers in North America and made the first European maps of these areas.

 Perhaps not French, but explorers nonetheless, Lewis and Clark’s famous expedition had a hand in the settling of the future Kansas City after they stayed three days in the area.
 They reported how perfect it would be for a fort.
 Word got back to the U.S. government and soon the area’s first official settlement was established in 1808 – Fort Osage.
 The Fort was used to protect the US claim of the Louisiana purchase against the French and Spanish.
 It also served as a trading post with the Osage Tribe.
 Parts of the Fort still stands and is available to view.